laroche/private-geldanlage/optionen.md

    - <https://www.optionsuniversum.de/produkt/airbag-trade-hedge-trades-schutz-vor-marktcrashes/>
 - Der BSH wird sehr ausführlich im Buch
   ["Optionen handeln mit Köpfchen" von Benjamin Friedenheim](https://www.hugendubel.de/de/buch_gebunden/benjamin_friedenheim-optionen_handeln_mit_koepfchen_profitable_tips_aus_der_praxis_fuer_fortgeschrittene_optionstrader-42038956-produkt-details.html) erläutert (Kapitel 10 Hedging).
+- Sweet Bobby hat den BSH hier erklärt: [How to trade the Black Swan Hedge](https://www.youtube.com/watch?v=A5Tm_GBJauk)
+   - Strikes - sell three short puts approximately $3.
+Buy 5 long puts 50 points below the shorts. (/ES)
+   - Days To Expiration (DTE) - begin the entire campaign by purchasing 4 BSH tranches outright at approximately 120 DTE, ideally on a day when the market is up.
+     Subsequent tranches must be equal or greater than 60 DTE.
+   - Factory Campaign - once the initial camaign has begun, sell additional short puts on a day when the market is down 0.4 % or more or after two consecutive down days (especially after two days of increasing volatility).
+     Use the BSH calculator to buy the puts when the entire trade can be put on at a breakeven or a slight credit.
+   - It is permissible to sell new puts as soon as the long puts are filled.
+   - If 24 days have passed and no additional BSH tranches have begun, it may be necessary to purchase outright BSH tranches to keep the campaign going.
+It is permissible to diagonalize the outright BSH tranches so that the shorts are in a longer expiration than the longs so that the entire trade can be placed for breakeven or a small credit.
+   - Short Put Harvest - harvest the short puts at 20 cents or when the reach 14 DTE, whichever comes first.

 Hedging mit Optionen von "Income Options Trading"